 Following the suggestion by the consultant, the Client advised to study the alternative new Access Road to STP from the west side of Main Nala MD1) from Customs Office Chowk.
 The DSC visited the site and prepared 4 possible options prior to discussing with the client to finalize the alignment.
 All four options follow the same route from Bhansar to MD1 and from south-west corner of STP to Chhapkaiya-Sitapur Road.
 The alignment has been studied dividing in four options.
-Brief description of all 4 options studied are as follows:
+Brief description of all 4 options studied is as follows:

-- Option I: The alignment after crossing MD1 heads towards west about 200m along the existing earthen road until Sirsiya River Bank and heads further west along the bank of the river another about 400m and takes a right turn towards north and traverses through cultivated land to reach the south-west corner of the STP.
-From there on the alignment traverses from the west side of STP abutting to it to meet the Chhapkaiya-Sitapur Road. - Option II: The alignment after crossing MD1 heads towards west about 200m along the existing earthen road until Sirsiya River Bank and takes a turn towards north and traverses through cultivated land to reach the south-east corner of the STP.
+Option I: The alignment after crossing MD1 heads towards west about 200m along the existing earthen road until Sirsiya River Bank and heads further west along the bank of the river another about 400m and takes a right turn towards north and traverses through cultivated land to reach the south-west corner of the STP.
+From there on the alignment traverses from the west side of STP abutting to it to meet the Chhapkaiya-Sitapur Road.

+- Option II: The alignment after crossing MD1 heads towards west about 200m along the existing earthen road until Sirsiya River Bank and takes a turn towards north and traverses through cultivated land to reach the south-east corner of the STP.
 From there the alignment turns towards west to meet option I at south-west corner of the STP. - Option III: The alignment after crossing MD1 follows the right bank of MD1 Nala and reaches south-east corner of the STP.
 Then after the alignment will follow the alignment of option II.
-This alignment is serpentine shape until it reaches south -east corner of STP hence not desirable.

-Option IV: The alignment after crossing MD1 traversed diagonally nor-west to reach south-east corner of STP.
-While following this alignment, the land plots which are in northsouth and east -west grid system gets splitted diagonally and the left over land will not useful for house construction in future.
+This alignment is serpentine shape until it reaches south -east corner of STP hence not desirable. - Option IV: The alignment after crossing MD1 traversed diagonally nor-west to reach south-east corner of STP.
+While following this alignment, the land plots which are in northsouth and east -west grid system gets divided diagonally and the left over land will not useful for house construction in future.
 Therefore, this option is also not recommendable.

 Out of all above 4 options, option I seems to be most appropriate from geometric, social and environmental points of view.
 But this alignment in some portion around in 400m is close to the Indian border.
-Therefore, the road has been designed along the alignment of both options I & II so that in case if the road construction along option I does not gets possible to constructed due to border problem then option II could be used.
+There might be trans-border problem during construction.
+Therefore, the road has been designed along the alignment of both options I & II so that in case if the road construction along option I is not possible due to border problem then option II could be used.
+Being more length and construction quantity in option II, it has been considered for construction at this time.
+During implementation, if there are no any problems to adopt option I, it will be constructed since it is the best option from every point of view.